yvoinov/solaris-flash/README.md

 For non-interactive calls you must specify mountpoint as command-line argument.

-If you specify /?, /h, /help ГЁ help as argument, you can see usage page.
+If you specify /?, /h, /help and help as argument, you can see usage page.

 Archive names will be generated as follows: